Linens 'n Things

-Linens 'n Things was a Clifton, New Jersey-based big-box retailer specializing in home textiles, housewares, and decorative home accessories.
-The chain operated 571 stores in 47 U.S. states and six Canadian provinces, and had 7,300 employees as of December 2006.
+Linens 'n Things, Inc. was a big-box retailer specializing in home textiles, housewares, and decorative home accessories.
+Based in Clifton, New Jersey, the chain operated 571 stores in 47 U.S. states and six Canadian provinces, and had 7,300 employees as of December 2006.
 The company's business strategy was "to offer a broad selection of high quality, brand name home furnishings merchandise at exceptional everyday values, provide superior guest service, and maintain low operating costs."

 Burdened with debt after private equity buyouts, the company announced it would shutter all remaining stores in October 2008.
 It was relaunched as an online-only retailer in February 2009 at its former domain name, LNT.com, selling similar products as its brick-and-mortar stores had.
 As an online retailer, it originally ceased operating in 2018.

-In July 2020, the rights to Linens 'n Things were acquired by holding company Retail Ecommerce Ventures (REV), which was founded by former NASA scientist Alex Mehr and serial entrepreneur Tai Lopez.
+In July 2020, the rights to Linens 'n Things were acquired by holding company Retail Ecommerce Ventures (REV).
 As of November 2020, the website was relaunched for the second time.

 Founding

 In November 1958, Eugene Wallace Kalkin established a leased-linen department in the New Jersey discount retailer Great Eastern Mills.
-After a succession of corporate ownership changes and the bankruptcy of Daylin, Inc. in 1975, Kalkin bought seven locations out of bankruptcy and founded an independent company, which became Linens 'n Things.
+In August 1970, Great Eastern Mills opened the first Linens 'n Things store in East Brunswick, New Jersey.
+After a succession of corporate ownership changes and the bankruptcy of Daylin, Inc. in 1975, Kalkin bought seven locations out of bankruptcy and founded an independent parent company, which became Linens 'n Things, Inc.

 By 1983, the chain had grown to 55 stores, and attracted the interest of retail conglomerate Melville Corporation, which acquired it that year.
 Under CEO Norman Axelrod, who joined in 1989, the company expanded aggressively, particularly in the superstore format; it was locked in a race for locations against archrival Bed, Bath & Beyond.
 It was spun off in an IPO when Melville reorganized into CVS Corporation in 1996.